christian-vigh/thrak/Javascript/contribs/jstree/README.md

 ### checkbox
 Renders a checkbox icon in front of each node, making multiselection easy.
 It also has a "tri-state" option, meaning a node with some of its children checked will get a "square" icon.

+_Keep in mind that if any sort of cascade is enabled, disabled nodes may be checked too (not by themselves, but for example when a parent of a disabled node is checked and selection is configured to cascade down)._

 ```js
 $("#tree").jstree({